srahaman1/resources/syllabus_2020fall.md

 ## Software

 At your earliest convenience, download and install the following software:
 * Python 3.8.5.
 Go to https://www.python.org/downloads/release/python-385/.
-Click “Windows x86-64 executable installer”.
+Click "Windows x86-64 executable installer".
 After downloading, follow the instruction to finish installation.
-On the first screen, **enable the “Add Python 3.8 to PATH” option.** If you forget this step, uninstall Python in Settings and reinstall.
+On the first screen, **enable the "Add Python 3.8 to PATH" option.** If you forget this step, uninstall Python in Settings and reinstall.
 * Visual Studio Code (free).
 Go to https://code.visualstudio.com/ .
-Click the “Download for Windows”.
+Click the "Download for Windows".
 After downloading, follow the instruction to finish installation.
 * GitHub desktop (free).
 Go to https://desktop.github.com/ .
-Click “Download for Windows (64bit)”.
+Click "Download for Windows (64bit)".
 After downloading, follow the instruction to finish installation.
 You also need to create an account in GitHub website (https://github.com/).

 ## Grading